‘Twilight’ Icon Kristen Stewart Strips Down For ‘V Magazine’

 A post shared by V Magazine (@vmagazine) on

-There’s no denying that the advent of social media and the invention of smartphones have changed our lives and, as Kristen Stewart remarked in her V Magazine interview, that may not always be for the best.
+There’s no denying that the advent of social media and the invention of smartphones have changed our lives, and as Kristen Stewart remarked in her V Magazine interview, that may not always be for the best.
 Vanity Fair reports that the Twilight star has found the greatest difficulty in text messaging and feels as though communicating via text messages is actually similar to speaking an entirely new language.

 “When you speak to someone on the phone, that is a decipherable, understandable exchange,” says Stewart.
 “But with text and social media, it’s essentially a dialogue with yourself and your interpretation of a shadow.
 It’s not invalid; it’s a new language.”